Lower Bounds for Electrical Reduction on Surfaces: Planar electrical transformations

 Let $\gamma$ be an arbitrary closed curve on the sphere.
 Choose an arbitrary basepoint $\gamma(0)$ and an arbitrary orientation for $\gamma$.
 For any vertex~$x$ of $\gamma$, we define $\sgn(x) = +1$ if the first traversal through~$x$ crosses the second traversal from right to left, and $\sgn(x) = -1$ otherwise.
 Two vertices $x$ and~$y$ are \EMPH{interleaved}, denoted \EMPH{$x\between y$}, if they alternate in cyclic order---$x$, $y$, $x$, $y$---along $\gamma$.
 Finally, following Polyak~\cite{p-icfgd-98}, we can define

 where the sum is taken over all interleaved pairs of vertices of $\gamma$.

 Trivially, every simple closed curve has defect zero.
 Straightforward case analysis \cite{p-icfgd-98} implies that the defect of a curve does not depend on the choice of basepoint or orientation.
-Moreover, any homotopy move changes the defect of a curve by at most $2$; see our previous paper \cite[Section 2.1]{tangle} for an explicit case breakdown.
+Moreover, any homotopy move changes the defect of a curve by at most $2$; see the paper by Chang and Erickson~\cite[Section 2.1]{tangle} for an explicit case breakdown.
 Defect is also preserved by any homeomorphism from the sphere to itself, including reflection.